 Who Is Anne Hathaway?

-Actress Anne Hathaway was born in Brooklyn, New York, on November 12, 1982.
-As a youngster, she was accepted into The Barrow Group theater company.
-In 1999 she got her first big break on the short-lived television series Get Real.
+Actress Anne Hathaway got her first big break in 1999 on the short-lived television series Get Real.
 Hathaway then landed the role that made her famous, playing Mia Thermopolis in The Princess Diaries (2001).
 In 2006 she found huge success with The Devil Wears Prada and the following year she starred in Becoming Jane, a film about Jane Austen.
-Hathaway then garnered both critical and commercial attention for her role in 2010's Love and Other Drugs, due in no small part to her nude scenes in the film.
+Hathaway then garnered both critical and commercial attention for her role in 2010's Love and Other Drugs.
 She went on to win acclaim for later film appearances, including those in The Dark Knight Rises, Les Miserables (both released in 2012) and Alice Through the Looking Glass (2016), before being tapped for the heist comedy Ocean's 8 (2018).

 'The Princess Diaries'